 Midnight, Your Time

 Calling All Pro-Life Writers

 Your submission must qualify as "Inventive Literature."
 That means it must contain made-up people, places, objects, animals, and/or situations which you have invented for the delight of the reader.
+In other words, it must be fiction or poetry.
 We also encourage unconventional syntax, plotting, and word-play devised for the delight of the reader.

 Winning submissions may be published in the Christmas Issue of the AJIL, to be entitled Life of Children.

-Each single entry requires an entry fee of $8 per individual or $20 per household.
-If your household pays, each member may submit up to one entry per fee.
+Each single entry requires an entry fee of $8 per individual or $20 per household or class.
+If your household or class pays, each member may submit up to one entry per fee.
 Please submit each member's entry in a separate email.

 There will be a first place winner, and may be second and third place winners, for each age group.
 There will also be a Grand Prize, encompassing all age groups at once.